natehallpc/chatterbox/README.md

 In addition to the usual installation instructions, such as installing libraries; a few steps need to be taken in order to register this application as a service.
 Doing so ensures it will run when your controller powers on.

 Before following these instructions, **be sure your PLCnext controller has internet access**.
-This will be necessary in general if your MQTT broker is not on a local subnet, but is also needed for the installation process.
+This will be necessary in general if your MQTT broker is not on a local subnet but is also needed for the installation process.
 There are guides online which can guide you through this process; I won't provide any as it depends on your network and hardware.
 Best of luck!

 ### Instructions